VRL-Studio/VRL-UG/README.md

 ug4.dll
 ```

-In addition to the `ug4.dll` the windows archive should contain the redistributable dlls, e.g.:
+In addition to the `ug4.dll` the windows archive should contain the redistributable dlls (see Visual Studio documentation), e.g.:

 ```
 vcruntime140.dll